In this review, I’ll be taking a look at the Callaway Epic Flash Sub Zero driver.

 I found the sound of the Epic Flash Sub Zero driver to be about the same as the Epic Flash — not hollow, tinny, muted or wooden.
 It’s a very balanced sound.

 When it comes to feel, it does feel a little more solid than the Epic Flash, which is to be expected.
 Hitting the sweet spot of this driver is truly one of the best feelings in golf.

 In terms of mis-hit feedback, it’s a little more distinct than the Epic Flash, but at the same time, mis-hits feel a touch harsher.
 In any event, it’s easy to isolate your misses and make the necessary adjustments.

 The best place to order an Epic Flash Sub Zero driver with custom specifications (loft, length, shaft, grip, etc.) is this page on the official Callaway website.

 Alternatively, if you want even more customization options including custom colours, go here.

 For example, CGPO has a fairly large selection of used drivers with a 12-month warranty, 90-day buy-back policy, and headcover included.

-You can optionally look at the listings on Amazon or another golf store.
+You can optionally look at what’s available on Global Golf.

 The Epic Flash Sub Zero driver packs all of the features and technologies that make the Epic Flash great, but with a slightly more compact shape and altered weighting that promote lower spin and a stronger ball flight.